 The above does not constitute medical advice and more for information.
 Please seek sprained ankle treatment from our physiotherapist if you are not sure if they are suitable for your injury.

-The pain in a minor ankle injury should subside within a week or so.
+The pain in a minor ankle sprain should subside within a week or so.
 However, no pain doesn’t mean you’ve fully recovered and able to do all the usual physical activities.
 Fortunately, not every ligamentous injury requires surgical intervention and this is usually so for the ankle.

 Since the passive stability in the ankle is compromised due to the injury, our active stabilisers will have to work harder and get stronger to cope with our daily and sporting demands.
 This is where physiotherapy is essential in mitigating risks for future injuries.